airo-ugent/airo-mono/airo-camera-toolkit/README.md

 # airo-camera-toolkit
-This package contains code for working with RGB(D) cameras and implementations of our interface for the cameras we use at the lab.
+This package contains code for working with RGB(D) cameras, images and pointclouds.
+It provides following functionality:

+- interfacing with RGB(D) cameras
+- (re)projecting between 3D world and images
+- converting between different image formats
+- detecting (ch)aruco markers (TODO)
+- extrinsics calibration: static marker,eye-in-hand and eye-to-hand (TODO)
+- invertible' transforms for cropping/scaling images, and obtaining the pixel in the original image that corresponds to pixels on the modified image (TODO)

 ## 1. Installation
 The `airo_camera_toolkit` package can be installed with pip by running (from this directory):